Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension.rst

 A Chibi network consists of one master and multiple slaves.
-Chibi master is the Master Brick which has a USB connection to the PC running brickd.
-All the other Master Bricks with Chibi Extension must not have a USB connection (they can use a USB power supply since Master Brick firmware 1.1.3).
+Chibi master is the Master Brick which has a USB connection to the PC running the Brick Daemon.
+All the other Master Bricks with Chibi Extension must not have a USB connection (they can use a USB Power Supply since Master Brick firmware 1.1.3).
 Each Chibi Extension is identified with its own address.
 The addresses have to be unique in the transmission range.

 .. note::
  If you use multiple networks in parallel with identical channel and